AustinJansz/go-simple-webserver/README.md

 A simple webserver built in Go using LabStack's Echo!

 - Intended Purpose:
-    - Test sites and design
-    - Security investigation aid (accepts requests)
+    - Security investigation aid

 - Notes:
     - Capable of hosting static sites (see sample site)
     - Opens on port 8080
+    - Logging is enabled for failed requests

 - Planned updates:
     - Add help feature (-h/--help)